 What is the Rags to Riches story tactic?

-Mark out a Rags to Riches story arc and explain these three beats:
+A Rags to Riches story arc hits these beats:

-If this is your USER's story, ask the same questions.
-And now ask, what role do I play in this story?
-(Hint: you might be the Fairy Godmother) Use the Hero and Guide tactic to develop this story further.
+b.
+If this is your user's story, what role do you play?
+(Hint: you might be the Fairy Godmother).
+Use Hero & Guide.